shorepine/tulipcc/docs/tulip_api.md

  * [`voices`](https://github.com/bwhitman/tulipcc/blob/main/tulip/fs/app/voices/voices.py)

 You can see running multitasking apps with `tulip.running_apps`, which is a dict by app name.
-This lets you inspect parameters of running apps. `tulip.repl_screen` always returns the REPL UIScreen.
+This lets you set or inspect parameters of running apps. `tulip.repl_screen` always returns the REPL UIScreen.
+You can programtically switch apps with e.g. `tulip.app('drums')`.
+The current running UIScreen is `tulip.current_uiscreen()`.

 ```python
 >>> tulip.running_apps['voices'].piano_y